How to get touch with us over the festive period

 The local planning authority refused to consider the application on the grounds that the removal of this condition would require a change in the description of the development from holiday accommodation to residential dwellings which was outside of the scope of Section 73.

-In deciding the case, the High Court found it difficult to envisage a situation where the removal of a condition could conflict with the description of development and ruled that the removal of the condition restricting use to holiday accommodation would not require any amendment to the description of development and so would fall within the scope of Section 73.
+In deciding the case, the High Court found it difficult to envisage a situation where the removal of a condition could conflict with the description of the development and ruled that the removal of the condition restricting the use of holiday accommodation would not require any amendment to the description of the development and so would fall within the scope of Section 73.

 Armstrong v.
 Secretary of State for Levelling-Up, Housing and Communities [2023] EWHC 142 (KB)